Skip to Content

 • Cake flour: also known as soft flour, contains less protein than all-purpose flour.
 And creates a delicate and fine crumbed cake.

-• Granulated sugar: sweetens the cake and easily mixes in to cake batter.
+• Granulated sugar: sweetens the cake and easily mixes into cake batter.

 • Baking powder: is a mixture of baking soda and cornstarch.
 Baking powder works twice by coming in contact with liquid and then again when it comes into contact with heat.